The Comfrey Almanac

 About the Project

 Developed between 2021 and 2024, the Almanac brings together stories, recipes, seasonal gardening knowledge, healing practices, cultural festivals and creative reflections from volunteers at The Comfrey Project.
-Its six-part monthly structure—Festivals and Important Dates, Voices, Gardening with the Month, Recipe, Garden Goodness, and Correspondences—captures both the cyclical rhythms of the garden and the diverse cultural calendars of its community.
+Its six-part monthly structure, Festivals and Important Dates, Voices, Gardening with the Month, Recipe, Garden Goodness, and Correspondences, captures both the cyclical rhythms of the garden and the diverse cultural calendars of the community.
 It is richly illustrated with artworks created by the volunteers during workshops with local artists, and is sustainably designed to be used across years, rather than being tied to a single calendar year.

 Cultivating Socio-Ecological Imaginaries for the City

 Academically, The Comfrey Almanac contributes to cultural geography by demonstrating how participatory, artistic and ecological practices can generate new socio-ecological imaginaries of the city.
 It highlights how grassroots cultural production, attentive to multispecies life and migrant knowledges, can intervene in dominant narratives of urban ecology, refiguring the city as a space of care, diversity and ecological citizenship.
-By employing the almanac form, the project not only reconnects participants and readers to cycles of nature and cultural memory but also renders discernible alternative urban futures grounded in inclusivity and ecological justice.
+By employing the almanac form, the project seeks to reconnect participants and readers to cycles of nature and cultural memory and to render discernible alternative urban futures grounded in inclusivity and ecological justice.

 Support and Future Plans